Programs

 In Practice

-When a program goes well, it feels something like this.
+When a program works well, it tends to feel like this.

 We are not only trying to explain astronomy clearly.
-We are also trying to create the kind of setting where people feel relaxed enough to ask questions, look carefully, and stay curious.
+We are also trying to create a setting where people feel comfortable asking, looking, and staying curious.

 Families and adults gathered around astronomy equipment at night